 Vaccibody’s lead product cancidate VB10.16 is a DNA based immunotherapy targeting malignancies caused by Human Papilloma Virus 16 (HPV16).
 HPV16 is a major contributor to several cancers, including Cervical, Vulvar, Anal and Head and Neck Cancer.

-Vaccibody has completed its testing of VB10.16 in a first-in human study with the title “An exploratory, safety and immunogenicity study of the human papillomavirus (HPV16) immunotherapy VB10.16 in women with high grade cervical intraepithelial neoplasia (HSIL; CIN 2/3)” and positive 12 months data are available.
+Vaccibody has completed its VB C-01 trial, testing VB10.16 in a first-in human study with the title “An exploratory, safety and immunogenicity study of the human papillomavirus (HPV16) immunotherapy VB10.16 in women with high grade cervical intraepithelial neoplasia (HSIL; CIN 2/3)” and positive 12 months data are available.
 See here for more information.

 Earlier stages of HPV16 infection as well as other cancers induced by HPV may be treated with the same vaccine.
 A clinical proof of concept with Vaccibody’s first candidate VB10.16 may therefore open up for opportunities in a number of cancer indications.